saikotek/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/getting-source-ip-behind-loadbalancer/guide.fr-fr.md

 ### 4. Testing

 > [!warning]
 > Due to DNS propagation the actual resolving of your Load Balancer FQDN can take an additional 2-5 minutes to be fully usable.
 In the meantime, you can use the included IP to access the load balancer.
+> The domain name generated for the service displayed in the `EXTERNAL-IP` fields is for cluster internal usage only.
+It should not be used to access the service from internet.
 >

 We can now deploy a simple echo service to verify that everything is working.
 The service will use the [`mendhak/http-https-echo` image](https://code.mendhak.com/docker-http-https-echo/), a very useful HTTPS echo Docker container for web debugging.